CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Stacks/BB_Eclipse_S-CORE.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. -->
+trainings, skills, examples and how-to's. --> Documentation and getting started guides are available at https://eclipse-score.github.io/score.
+The project uses Bazel as its build system.
+Key modules include: LoLa (communication), FEO (fixed execution order), lifecycle (launch/health management), persistency (key-value store), logging, and orchestrator.
+Each module can be integrated independently or as part of the full S-CORE stack on Linux or QNX targets.

 ## Known Implementation